dotnet/orleans/src/Tutorials/Minimal-Orleans-Application.md

 ```

 #### Host – OrleansConfiguration.xml
-Within the Host project, add an XML file that will be used for cluster configuration called OrleansConfiguration.xml
+Within the Host project, add an XML file named OrleansConfiguration.xml.
+This will be used for cluster configuration.

-Make sure it is set to Copy to Output directory:
+Make sure to set the _Copy to Output directory_ file property to _Copy if newer_:

 ``` xml
 <?xml version="1.0" encoding="utf-8"?>